Ives: Symphonies Nos. 34, The Unanswered Question, Central Park in the Dark (Seattle Symphony, Morlot)

 I've less to say about Symphony No. 3, which represents Ives in his lyrical, pastoral mood.
 His scoring emphasizes the string choir, and the harmonies are lush and chromatic, though still tonal (and polytonal), throughout.
 The music is not far from what you often encounter in the violin sonatas, and some of the material, in the second movement especially, will remind you of General William Booth Enters Into Heaven.
 This recording includes the optional "distant church bells" (sampled in this case), a nice touch that's seldom employed.

-The Seattle Symphony, and the many augmenting choral and instrumental forces deployed in the 4th Symphony, sound wonderful, even if there's the occasional bit of insecurity with things like quarter-tone intonation in the strings.
+The Seattle musicians, with the many augmenting choral and instrumental forces deployed in the 4th Symphony, sound wonderful here, even if there's the occasional bit of insecurity with things like quarter-tone intonation in the strings.
 With so much complexity to sift through, it's inevitable that some details will be sharper than others.
-But these musicians clearly enjoyed this gig, and with the use of the 2011 edition thrown in, it seems likely that this 4th Symphony performance will rival Michael Tilson Thomas and the CSO as the reference recording for the piece going forward.
-About the only major shortcoming I can find with the album is the lackluster liner notes and missing detail regarding editions and other textual matters that are relevant to the 4th Symphony and The Unanswered Question.
+But these musicians clearly enjoyed the challenge, and with the use of the 2011 edition thrown in, it seems likely that this 4th Symphony performance will rival Michael Tilson Thomas and the CSO as the reference recording for the piece going forward.
+About the only major shortcoming I can find with the album is the lackluster liner notes and inadequate coverage of editions and other textual details that are relevant to the 4th Symphony and The Unanswered Question.
 Otherwise this is a release that any Ivesian should rush to get.
 Might another Grammy be in the offing for this outfit?

 - First published February 2016